realtimestert/realtimestert/README.md

 - 👋 Hi, I’m @realtimestert
 - 👀 I’m interested in CCNA, Python, Linux, and DevOps
-- 🌱 I’m currently learning bash and networking
+- 🌱 I’m currently learning Frontent Web Development
 - 💞️ I’m looking to collaborate on anything open source for beginners
 - 📫 How to reach me evansstuartj@gmail.com